Tanush

 Tanush is the Albanian variant of the Greek given name Athanasius, loaned from Latin.
 Where the fricative /θ/ becomes the stop /t/, this shows that the name passed through Latin before entering Albanian; the Greek-derived equivalent is the name and onomastic element Thanas.
 The Albanian definite form is Tanushi.
 In Latin, it was written Tanusius, while in Italian Tanussio and Tanusso.

-It may refer to:
+In many websites where names are suggested, it has been listed that Tanush means Lord Shiva or Lord Ganesha.
+This information is most likely wrong as Tanush does not appear in the Shiva Sahasranama even once.